 - Become a Beyond Bars congregation

-- Participate in our winter JNJ conference which will expose the links between faith, white supremacy and the oppression of African-Americans and the cruelty and state terrorism deployed against immigrant communities
+- Participate in our January 2019 JNJ conference which will expose the links between faith, white supremacy and the oppression of African-Americans and the cruelty and state terrorism deployed against immigrant communities

 - Make a financial contribution to support our work.